Links to voting resources and answers to your questions.

 - If the office cannot confirm that your mail ballot has not already been cast, you’ll still be able to vote, but you will be given a provisional ballot.
 Be aware that you may need to follow up to cure your ballot so that it can be counted (if this is required, the poll workers should give you instructions on what to do).
 This process is in place to ensure voters cannot vote twice.

 - Note: On Election Day, you must vote in the correct precinct for your current residence.
 If you cast a provisional ballot in the wrong precinct/polling location, your vote might not be counted.
-If you recently moved, be sure to go to the polling place for your new residence.
-You can find the correct polling place for your current residence by using the “Find Precinct” tool.

 You can track the status of your mail ballot online by using the Track Your Ballot tool.
+After entering your name and date of birth, select “Upcoming Elections” on the blue menu to view the status.

 If you do not see “Received” when you check the status of your ballot, you have two options: